Terrencebosco/ds/README.md

 ![WordCount](https://i.imgur.com/vqjXP4N.png)

 ### Squarify Word Map
-This word map contains the top 20 words in the vocabulary (post-cleaning):
+This word map contains the top 20 words in the vocabulary (post-cleaning).
+The size of each box is indicative of the word frequency relative to the other words in the view.
+Colors are arbitrary.
 <p align="center">
   <img src="https://i.imgur.com/5GXDISO.png" />
 </p>